DanielCardonaRojas/elm-spa-template/readme.md

 instead of using Flags.
 This really improves on simplifying requests functions avoiding having to pass an extra parameter every time.
 These type of configurations are set in the .env file and configured in webpack.config.json.

+- Taco pattern is used for globally relevant data.
+Look at Data.Taco module.

-- Child parent communication through translator patter (smart tags) all child module expose a normal TEA interface view, update, init, subscriptions it also defines its own Model and Msg types.
+- Child parent communication through translator patter (smart tags) all child module expose a normal TEA interface signatures for (view, update, init, subscriptions) it also defines its own Model and Msg types.
 The parent module should define a translator which is just a `Child.Msg -> Parent.Msg` mapping, and Cmd.map and Html.map where ever necesary.

-- Third party widgets are rapped in custom elements, this template provide a GoogleMaps, Flatpickr date time picker and Dropzonejs custom element.

-- Menu items are selected base on a list zipper data structure
+- Using Ports for UI stuff is discouraged so custom events are used in conjuction with custom elements.

+- Styling is done with sass and animations are done with elm-style-animations package.

 ## Features

-- Custom elements with elm module ready to use:
+- Custom elements with elm modules ready to use (e.g View/GoogleMap.elm with custom element webcomponents/GoogleMap.js):
     - Google Maps: Custom element (Markers are passed int through a property instead of nested html tags)
-    - Flatpickr: Custom element Datetime picker
+    - Flatpickr: Custom element Datetime picker (View/Flatpickr.elm)
     - Dropzonejs: Custom element upload files

 - SocketIO port module ready to go